briancaffey/RedLM/README.md

 ### Frontend

 The UI for RedLM is built with Vue 3 and Nuxt 3.
-It uses static assets (JSON files and PNG files) that live in the `redlm` directory, so you will need to create the following symbollic links:
+It uses static assets (JSON files and PNG files) that live in the `redlm` directory, so you will need to create the following symbolic links:

 ```
 ln -s $(pwd)/redlm/data/book $(pwd)/ui/public/
 ln -s $(pwd)/redlm/data/paintings $(pwd)/ui/public/img/paintings
 ```

-If this command does not work, you may need to manually copy the files over from `redlm/data` to the target directories:
+If this command does not work, you may need to manually copy the files over from `redlm/data` to the target directories.
+The files should be copied as follows:

 ```
 redlm/data/book/{1,2,3}.json -> ui/public/book/{1,2,3}.json
 redlm/data/paintings/{1,2,3}.png -> ui/public/img/paintings/{1,2,3}.png
 ```

-To run the frontend application, run the following commands:
+To run the frontend application, run the following commands (it is recommended to use Node v20.18.0 and yarn 1.22.22):

 ```
 cd ui